Learning English at home: as easy as ABC

 Join live Zoom seminars to widen your network and participate in conversations.
 Check out tips for zoom etiquette so you look good and make a strong impression.

-These are the ABC’s of learning a new language at home.
+These are the ABC’s of learning English at home.
 Start right now and leave comments below!

 By Leigh-Anne Hunter